The Crown revisted

 The building feels Tudor (though that’s total guesswork on my part) with white render and black wooden external beams).
 Apparently King Charles II used to stop in for a beer while he was galloping off to see his mistress Nell Gwyn.
 For such a small village, it’s had a pretty saucy history with the royals.

-Still, this being a Heston joint, The Crown matches The Hinds Head for stupendously good food.
-Whereas the staff in The Hinds Head are incredibly attentive in a restauranty sort of way, The Crown is more relaxed, with a lovely garden for drop-in drinks, lazy afternoons in the sunshine and emergency boot-the-kids-out-of-the-building moments, a weekly pub quiz, Sunday Supper Club, takeaway fish and chips and there’s a pop up at Tom Kerridge’s Pub In The Park this summer.
+Still, this being a Heston joint, The Crown matches The Hind’s Head for stupendously good food.
+Whereas the staff in The Hind’s Head are incredibly attentive in a restauranty sort of way, The Crown is more relaxed, with a lovely garden for drop-in drinks, lazy afternoons in the sunshine and emergency boot-the-kids-out-of-the-building moments, a weekly pub quiz, superb Sunday Supper Club (£16.95 for a main and pud), and they usually pop up at Tom Kerridge’s Pub In The Park during the summer.

 Scoff and quaff

-The food is Heston-good, and the prices are on the high side of gastro-pubby – you can grab a sarnie (£9.50) or Ploughman’s (£14.95), starters are £7.95 – £9.95.
-Only the main courses hint at a proper premium, with the majority of dishes between £18-22, and the chargrilled sirloin steak hoiking you up into £29+ once you’ve added the sides at a steep £3.95 each
+The food is Heston-good, and the prices are on the high side of gastro-pubby, Only the main courses hint at a proper premium, with the majority of dishes between £18-23, and the chargrilled sirloin steak hoiking you up into £29+ once you’ve added the sides at a steep £3.95 each

-… while I took a trip down Seventies lane with a king prawn cocktail and rye bread.
+The other half took a trip down Seventies lane with a king prawn cocktail and rye bread.
 Now, prawn cocktail can be over sauced, under prawned and a bit bleugh – but this was all shoes of yum, I’d go so far as to say sublime.
 Big, fat, sweet prawn, crispy salad, perfect sauce, but then I would expect it to be at £10.50.